 - Customer collaboration carries more importance than contract negotiation: Involving the customers, whether internal or external, throughout the process can ensure that the delivered work meets their needs successfully.

 - Instead of following a plan, respond to a change: In earlier days, change was looked at as an outlay, and efforts were made to avoid one.
-Agile lets the changes continuously occur throughout the life of the project where each iteration is an opportunity for evaluation and decide the next course of action.
+Agile lets the changes continuously occur throughout the life of the project where each iteration is an opportunity for evaluation and deciding the next course of action.

 What are the twelve principles of Agile?

-Agile project management philosophy has 12 key principles.
+The agile project management philosophy has 12 key principles.
 They are

-- Changes are welcomed, even though in later stage of the project because Agile processes leverage the change for the customer’s advantage.
+- Changes are welcomed, even though in the later stage of the project because Agile processes leverage the change for the customer’s advantage.